 I had no idea how I would accomplish and accumulate enough funds for my whole journey but I wasn’t fussed it was the adventure I wanted nothing less.
 I had over £5000 for my trip and no idea of how to work around that if I spent out.
 It did disappear extremely quickly but I’ll tell you about that soon because I had a plan.

 You see Sagittarians are said to be the light of a party, love to travel and are born for adventures which under the circumstances from past and present events I totally agree with.
-This is crazy but have you ever thought that the grass could be greener on the other side.
+This is crazy but have you ever thought that the grass could be greener on the other side?
 Believe me, it is and it can be for you so keep reading.

 Making Decisions to Travel

 Here’s the kicker one night in the pub with my two best buddies we all talked about leaving abroad the next day.
 It was drunk talk but we really meant it, that’s how much we had had enough.
 So you see it wasn’t just me.
-One of them now lives in the French Alpes as a snowboard instructor and the other an electrician on shipping yard in Australia, married with three kids in Perth.
+One of them now lives in the French Alpes as a snowboard instructor and the other an electrician on a shipping yard in Australia, married with three kids in Perth.

 Want to know the best part?
 I became an English Teacher in Thailand for over five years.
-So I’ve let the cat out of the bag and told you already that I did leave but here’s the secret I didn’t plan to leave longterm.
+So I’ve let the cat out of the bag and told you already that I did leave but here’s the secret I didn’t plan to leave long-term.
 I kept my dreams confidential even when I was at my absolute lowest.
 The enormous anxiety inside of me made me lack concentration until one day I watched the movie The Beach which gave me all the motivation I needed.

 The Beach Movie Captured My Heart

-I was hooked on living abroad at this point with a bunch of travellers somewhere in a faraway country on the beach each and every day.
+I was hooked on living abroad at this point with a bunch of travellers somewhere in a faraway country on the beach each day.
 I purchased some travel books about Thailand’s islands and beaches and began my escape route.
 My girlfriend caught me a few times watching the DVD of The Beach movie.
 Suspicion arose its ugly head and whack the big question from my girlfriend.
 Do you want to leave me to go travelling?

 I told her that I wanted her to come with me but it was clear she could not leave her family and the answer was a big no. I couldn’t really say much apart from ”I guess it’s goodbye then.”
-A few months later I had left England.
+A few months later I left England.
 Let me tell you about my return home plan if it never worked out.
 I had to save all my holidays for a year at work and write a letter to my then boss.
 I explained that if I didn’t return home after five weeks he would advertise my job to someone else and I would never return.

 Leaving The United Kingdom for Thailand